 When hormone therapy stops working

-After some months or years the cancer usually stops responding to hormone treatment and starts to grow again.
+After some months or years the hormone treatment usually stops working and the cancer starts to grow again.
 Your doctor might recommend stopping or changing hormone treatment at this stage.

-There are different treatment options for hormone refractory prostate cancer, such as chemotherapy or steroids.
+There are different treatment options for when hormone therapy stops working, such as chemotherapy or steroids.

 Research and clinical trials